 It’s funny how we think of traditional afternoon tea as an elegant, grown-up pastime when, essentially, it’s the same as a children’s tea party (just with actual tea instead of air and with the addition of a hefty price tag).
 In fact, when you stop and think about it, afternoon tea generally comprises all the things kids love: crust-less sandwiches, sweet scones and a variety of miniature cakes and treats that are just perfect for little hands.
 And some kids even like a cuppa (although lots of the options below offer hot chocolate or milkshakes instead)!

 We often get asked where the best children’s afternoon teas are in London and the rest of the UK, so we got to work on our guide which includes all of the top spots to spoil your mini-mes.
-We don’t think you can get much better than treating your child(ren) to afternoon tea that’s tailor-made for them?
+We don’t think you can get much better than treating your child(ren) to afternoon tea that’s tailor-made for them.
 These bespoke children’s afternoon teas that we’ve rounded up for you are all fun and delicious, which make them fantastic for all involved.
 Who says the summer holidays have to be boring?

 Children's afternoon teas in London